This course is an introduction to the methods and techniques of archaeological field research and databases.

 Mode of instruction

-If the requirements (attendance and submitting all practical assignments) are met, you receive a pass (DLN) for the practical part of the course.
+If the requirements (attendance and submitting all practical assignments) are met, you receive a pass (DLN) for the second part of the course.

 All exam dates (exams, re-sits, paper deadlines etc.) can be found in the BA1 examination schedule.